Last updated: June 2026

 Step 3: Grant Accessibility Permissions

 macOS requires Accessibility permissions for apps that control other windows.
-When you first launch TopWindow, you will be prompted to grant this permission:
+When you first launch TopWindow, you will be prompted to grant this permission.

 Step 4: Pin Your First Window

-- Or click the TopWindow icon in your menu bar and select “Pin Window”
+Click on any window you want to pin, then press Option + Command + P. Or click the TopWindow icon in your menu bar and select "Pin Window".

 Step 5: Unpin When Done

-- Or use the menu bar icon and select “Unpin Window”
+Press Option + Command + U or use the menu bar icon and select "Unpin Window" to return the window to normal behavior.

 Common Use Cases

-- Development: Keep documentation or terminal logs visible while coding in your editor
+- Development: Keep documentation or terminal logs visible while coding

-- Video & entertainment: Watch videos in a floating window while working in other apps
+- Video & entertainment: Watch videos in a floating window while working

-- Communication: Keep chat apps like Slack or Discord floating on top during meetings
+- Communication: Keep chat apps like Slack or Discord floating on top

 - Monitoring: Keep dashboards, logs, or analytics visible in real-time